Pu'er tea: Individual cakes

-Recently, nèi fēi have become more important in identifying and preventing counterfeits.
+Recently, have become more important in identifying and preventing counterfeits.
 Menghai Tea Factory in particular has begun microprinting and embossing their tickets in an effort to curb the growth of counterfeit teas found in the marketplace in the late 1990s and early 2000s.
-Some nèi fēi also include vintage year and are production-specific to help identify the cake and prevent counterfeiting through a surfeit of different brand labels.
+Some also include vintage year and are production-specific to help identify the cake and prevent counterfeiting through a surfeit of different brand labels.

 Counterfeit pu'er is common.
 The practices include claiming the tea is older than it actually is, misidentifying the origin of the leaf as Yunnan instead of a non-Yunnan region, labeling terrace tea as forest tea, and selling green tea instead of raw pu'er.
 The interpretation of the packing of pu'er is usually dependent on the consumer's knowledge and negotiation between the consumer and trader.